 You'll see the child of the null object listed underneath it in the Scene panel with a slight indent.
 In the image below, plane0, plane1 and plane2 are all children of nullObject0:

 Uncheck this box to stop the null object and any children from being rendered in the scene.

 Change the position, scale and rotation of the null object.
 You also use the manipulators to do this.

 Insert simple combinations of patches involving the instance into the Patch Editor, like tap gestures.

 Choose the camera or cameras on a mobile device in which you want to render the null object.

-Clicking the arrow next to a property in the Inspector will create a patch to represent that property.
+Clicking the arrow next to a property in the Inspector will create a patch to represent it.